 We are extremely proud to see coach Paige continue to excel in professional career as we see her growth over the years and how she "arrived" at coaching philosophy that perfectly aligns with EVA culture.

 Becca is Pulaski Academy Junior High Head Coach and Varsity Assistant Coach.
-Under her leadership both 8th and 9th grades were Conference Champions and well as Varsity where she assists under coach Dani Moura.
+Under her leadership both 8th and 9th grades were Conference Champions and as well as Varsity where she assists under coach Dani Moura.

 Becca graduated from HSU with Bachelors in Sports Management and Masters in Sports Administration..